Pennsylvania

 Minor work often covers diagnostics, smaller repairs, or surrounding component fixes.

-Moderate projects may include more involved service work or straightforward replacement.
+Moderate projects may include more involved service work or a more typical replacement path.

-Major projects usually reflect higher-complexity replacement or utility-area updates tied to the installation.
+Major projects usually reflect higher-complexity replacement or added utility-area coordination.

 These are planning ranges for Scranton-area homeowners, not quotes.
-Actual cost depends on unit condition, access, replacement scope, and nearby plumbing work required.
+Actual cost depends on unit condition, access, replacement scope, and any surrounding plumbing work the project requires.

 How to avoid bigger water heater problems